akshat3011/akshatc3011.github.io/_pages/about.md

 Hi, welcome to my page :)

 I am a software engineer at Amazon Search working with natural language processing/machine learning models to understand customers' intents from search queries on Amazon website.
-My research interests are in using Machine Learning to build “behavior-aware” intelligent systems in the education and healthcare domain.
+My research interests are in using Machine Learning and Human-Computer Interaction techniques to build “behavior-aware” intelligent systems in the education and healthcare space.
 Specifically, this involves:
 <ol type="i">
   <li>Developing computational models of human affective, cognitive, and psychological states.</li>
   <li>Analyzing verbal and non-verbal social signals using multimodal Machine Learning (ML).